Bhanuteja072/MeetIQ/README.md

 searchable archive of everything ever discussed.

-Built end-to-end as a solo project: FastAPI backend, multi-agent LangGraph pipeline, FAISS-powered RAG search, and a React frontend.
+Built end-to-end as a solo project: FastAPI backend, multi-agent LangGraph pipeline, MongoDB Atlas Vector Search with Jina embeddings, and a React frontend.

 ---